MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 }
 ```

 Notice the `$after` option is appended to the same URL used to query the endpoint.
 This special value internally indicates the last record on the current page.
-Using this as the value of `$after` will automatically return the next page of data.
+Using the supplied string as the value of `$after` will automatically return the next page of data.

 > [!NOTE]
 > It is possible that the underlying table data has changed between queries.
 This will not result in an error; however, it illustrates why Data API builder does not have the concept of a page number.
 Subsequent calls return the correct next page, but the page number could have changed due to data changes.
 In this way, the `nextLink` is literally the next page of _data_, not the next page _number_.

 **GraphQL pagination example**

-In the case of the above example, if we issue a GraphQL query, we must include `hasNextPage` and `endCursor` to use pagination.
-The reason for this requirement is that while REST payloads are determined by the endpoint, GraphQL payloads are determined by the query the consumer submitted.
-Note that with or without these values, the results are still limited to the default page size.
+In the example, if we issue a GraphQL query, we must include `hasNextPage` and `endCursor` to use pagination.
+The reason for this requirement is that REST endpoints determine the structure of their payloads, but the consumer's query determines the structure of GraphQL payloads.
+With or without these values, the results are still limited to the default page size.
 A query would look like this:

 ```GraphQL
 query {